-- Randomly draw 10 Awards plus 2 per player (so 12 in a solitaire game) and shuffle them into a deck.
+- Randomly draw 12 Awards and shuffle them into a deck.
 If 2 Awards from different editions of the game share the same name, only 1 can be in your deck.
 Place the Award deck nearby, face-down (see AWARDS p.
 XX).
 Shuffle all your Vehicles together into a face-down deck (see VEHICLES, p.
 XX). - Players record the resources printed on their starting position on the Map to their own Resource Card and place their Regular Specialists in their own player pool, next to them.
 Only they will have access to this pool.
 Specialists with a red border around their symbol (called Penalty Specialists) do not go in the pool, as they only enter play through specific game effects.
 Leave them in the box.